uboslinux/ubos-docs/sphinx/developers/manifest/customizationpoints.rst

      }
    }

-This app, or accessory, declares a single customization point whose programmatic name is ``title``.
+This :term:`App`, or :term:`Accessory`, declares a single customization point whose programmatic name is ``title``.
 It is of type string, meaning that a value provided for it must be a valid string.
 No value has to be provided by the user for this customization point, as it is not ``required``; if none is provided, the default value "My wiki" will be used instead.

-Customization points are useful to set information such as the title of the installed app, a logo, or settings such as whether comments should be allowed etc.
+Customization points are useful to set information such as the title of the installed :term:`App`, a logo, or settings such as whether comments should be allowed etc.

 The following types of customization points are currently recognized: